For your convenience, we offer same day assessments at all of our outpatient offices.

-Lifelong Recovery Program
+Lifelong Recovery Services

 • Intensive Outpatient Treatment (IOT)